SteelCompendium/data-md-dse/Bestiary/Human Blackguard.md

   - Weapon
   distance: Self
   target: Self
-  effect: The blackguard shifts up to their speed.
+  effect: 'The blackguard shifts up to their speed.
 During or after this movement,
-    they can make two Zweihander attacks.
+    they can make two Zweihander attacks. '
 - name: Back!
   type: Villain Action
   cost: 2 VP